bhoomi221/D94-Project/README.md

 make view

 Can use the shell scripts to reproduce the results\
-find results in:
+Results found in:
-- output-mpi-strong
+- src/output-mpi-strong
-- output-omp-strong
+- src/output-omp-strong
-- results.csv
+- src/results.csv